 School Spotlight: Glenbrook South High School

-Take a look inside Glenbrook South High School with Darius Johnson for this week's School Spotlight.
+Join Marissa Perlman as she returns to her alma mater, Glenbrook South High School, for this week's School Spotlight.

 View CBS News In